 If you decide that home buying is on your path to financial success, we can help you reach your goal.

 Your homeowner era is here.
-For a limited time, we're offering first-time home buyers $1,000 towards closing costs.
-1
+For a limited time, we're offering home buyers $500 towards closing costs.?